Non-isotopic surfaces in $T^4\#(S^2\times S^2)$: an example: Introduction

 The paper is organized as follows.
 Section \ref{Preli} reviews some facts about spinning families of arcs and barbell diffeomorphisms.
 The construction of $i_{\sigma}$ is given in Section \ref{sec_constru}.
 The action of $\pi_1(\Emb(H_0\cup H_1,X))$ on $\pi_2(X^{\prime},\partial D^2_0)$ is calculated in Section \ref{sec_comput}.
 Theorem \ref{main thm} is proved in Section \ref{sec_proof}. \\ \\

-\textbf{Acknowledgments:} We would like to thank Boyu Zhang, Yi Xie for inspiring discussions.
+\textbf{Acknowledgments:} We would like to thank Boyu Zhang, Yi Xie and Mark Powell for inspiring discussions.
 J. Lin is partially partially supported by National Key R \& D Program of China (2025YFA1017500) and National Natural Science Foundation of China (12271281).